matias-casal/geminiWorkstation/system/prompts/plan_modifications.md

 Instructions:

-- User input: If the user input is brief or unclear, seek to interpret the implications of each word used.
+- User input: If the user input is brief or unclear.
 Dont make assumptions.
+Ask the user for more information.
 - You can not give solutions that can not be achiavable with the defined modification actions.
 - Plan with 'Attached data' content in mind.
 - Focus on gain perspective and to brainstorm a few ways to achive the goal.